vmunde62/devops-task1/README.md

 ## Setting up prerequisites
 The installation instruction is for debian/ubuntu based linux distribution.
-As docker installation requires to reboot the system, we have to install docker manually, using script.
+As docker installation requires to reboot the system, we have to first install docker, using script.

     curl -fsSL https://get.docker.com -o get-docker.sh
     sh get-docker.sh
   After installing docker, Reboot the system.

-  For remaining prerequisites, user prerequisites.sh script to install and setup remaining tools.
+  For remaining prerequisites, use **prerequisites.sh** script to install and setup remaining tools.

     ./prerequisites.sh